 Will I lose my historical data?

-You will be able to access and view data in Universal analytics for 6 months after it stops collecting data (July 2023).
+You will be able to access and view data in Universal Analytics for 6 months after it stops collecting data (July 2023).
 You can also export your data at any time.
 You’ll have more data the sooner you make the switch.

 Hopefully, we’ve given you some peace of mind in the ever-transitioning digital world and how best to manage your website.
 After all, change is the name of the game and we have to keep up with regular website maintenance.
 If you’d benefit from a more in-depth explanation of GA4, we’ll direct you to this handy resource on Google Analytics 4 for digital marketers.
-And if you’d like to discuss your website project even further, request a free intro call with us.
+And if you’d like to discuss your website project even further, please request an intro call with us.